 Tim graduated from Elk River High School and earned a Law Enforcement degree from North Hennepin Community College.

 Tim retired from Law Enforcement in January of 2022.
 Tim is the father of two adult children (twins).
 Tim’s son is a U.S. Marine and his daughter is in a Nursing program at a state College.
 Tim is active in hockey as a player and coach and participates in curling, hunting and fishing.

-Connie Deans is the Office Manager at Law Enforcement Labor Services (LELS).
+Connie Deans is the Office Manager at Law Enforcement Labor Service (LELS).
 Prior to joining the LELS team in 2017, she worked for 21 years as a Regional Human Resources Generalist for a transportation company.

 She is responsible for managing the Administrative Team and the LELS office.
 Connie has been married for over 30 years and has three daughters.
 In her personal time, she enjoys traveling (especially to the beach), baking and watching reality television.

 Senior Administrative Specialists

-Pennie Enghusen is a Senior Administrative Specialist at Law Enforcement Labor Services (LELS).
+Pennie Enghusen is a Senior Administrative Specialist at Law Enforcement Labor Service (LELS).
 She is responsible for supporting the Legal Team, business agents and members of LELS.
-Prior to her career at LELS, Pennie worked in the private sector of law, specializing in civil litigation.
+Prior to her career at LELSS, Pennie worked in the private sector of law, specializing in civil litigation.
 Her most recent legal experience also involved support for an attorney who represented law enforcement personnel.